devbioinfoguy/wrangling-genomics/lessons/02-variant-calling-workflow.md

 	│       └── SRR098283.fastq
 	└── run_variant_calling.sh

-Without getting into the details yet, the variant calling workflow will do the following steps
+Without getting into the details yet, the variant calling workflow will do the following steps:

 1. Index the reference genome for use by bwa and samtools
 2. Align reads to reference genome using bwa